Nektar1D is our in-house computer code for solving the nonlinear, one-dimensional (1-D) equations of

 and

-(iii) numerical data obtained by solving the full 3-D equations of blood flow in compliant vessels (J Royal Soc Interface,
+(iii) numerical solutions from full 3-D blood flow equations in compliant vessels (J Royal Soc Interface,

 2021 &